Get file, folder and disk information on Mac

 Waiting to Upload: The Waiting to Upload status icon indicates that the folder or file is not yet stored in iCloud.

 Out of Space: The Out of Space status icon indicates that the folder or file can’t be stored in iCloud because there isn’t enough iCloud storage.

 A similar icon can also appear next to iCloud Drive in the sidebar, where it indicates that iCloud storage is full.

 Pie chart: The pie chart status icon gradually increases from clear to dark as the files are transferred.

 The same pie chart can also appear next to iCloud Drive in the sidebar, where it indicates the overall progress for files transferring to and from iCloud Drive.

-Note: Even if the iCloud Status column is not in the Finder window, you can still see the status for most iCloud file transfers next to the folder or filename.
-The only icon you won’t see is for downloaded items.
+Note: Even if the iCloud Status column isn’t in the Finder window, the status icon for most iCloud file transfers appears next to the folder or file name.
+The only icon that doesn’t appear is for downloaded items.